 Patch testing may aid identification of the causative agent.
 Skin biopsy may also be helpful, but may not be able to distinguish between other causes of dermatitis.

-Treatment involves removal of the causative agent, future avoidance of the causative agent, topical corticosteroids, and/or a short course of oral corticosteroids.
+Treatment involves removal of the causative agent, future avoidance of the causative agent, topical treatments, or possibly a short course of oral corticosteroids, phototherapy, or immunosuppressants, depending on the type of contact dermatitis and severity.

 Rarely, contact dermatitis can become generalized, leading to areas of dermatitis in locations distant from the site of contact with the causative agent.